Our Mission: Turning the Tide for Children, Families & Communities

 Our story begins with their immigration to the United States in the late 1800’s and early 1900’s and progression from poor but proud and hard-working laborers and tradespeople determined to provide for their families to accomplished and contributing members of society, including military personnel, government officials, doctors, lawyers, scientists, teachers and social service providers.

-From this vantage point of overcoming life hardship, it is our desire to foster and promote successful individual, familial and communal well-being and advancement for those contending with significant trauma or adversity as well.
+From this vantage point of overcoming life hardship, it is our desire to foster and promote successful individual, familial and communal well-being and advancement for those contending with significant trauma or adversity.

 Dante Dieso (1918-2017)

 Executive Director: Joseph Spinazzola, Ph.D.

 Dr. Joseph Spinazzola is an internationally-recognized expert in the area of traumatic stress.
 A licensed Clinical Psychologist, Dr. Spinazzola is managing director of the Complex Trauma Institute.
 He received his doctoral degree from Duke University and his bachelor’s degree from Yale University.
 Dr. Spinazzola is an accomplished clinical researcher and scholar who specializes in diagnosis, assessment, and treatment of complex traumatic stress in children and adults, trauma-informed care and systems transformation, and youth violence prevention.
 He provides training and consultation to multidisciplinary providers and organizations worldwide on these topics.
 He is the author of over 60 peer-reviewed scholarly journal articles and book chapters, as well as numerous treatment manuals, webinars, expert guidelines and other resources in his areas of expertise.
 Dr. Spinazzola has over three decades of nonprofit management experience across the social services care continuum, including extensive command of nonprofit grant development, procurement, and administration.
 He has served as principal investigator, director, or project manager for over two dozen federal, state, and foundation grants.
 In his prior role as vice president of a large New England-based social service agency, Dr. Spinazzola was responsible for transforming a prestigious but financially vulnerable program into a thriving multi-site, multi-program division with a thirtyfold increase in fiscal reserves.
 Dr. Spinazzola brings his wealth of expertise to bear on his leadership of the Foundation Trust, where he oversees philanthropic grantmaking, training, resource development, and creation of new programs and initiatives in partnership with local nonprofits.

 Director of Development: Janelle Johnson, Ph.D.